Music Theory

 What to know about the E major key signature

-The key of E major is indicated with four sharps in the key signature and is played using four black keys on the piano – F#, G#, C#, D#.
 Even though four sharps and four black keys sounds intimidating, E major uses the same finger pattern that C major and G major use for both the left and right hand.
 So, if you remember Left -54321321 and Right -12312345, and remember to place your thumb on a white key, it is similar to what you have already learned!

-notes of the E major scale
+Notes of the E major scale.

 In the tradition of Classical era composers, E major was seen as a bright and powerful key.
 However, E major and its relative minor C# minor were not common choices for symphonies written by Mozart, Beethoven, and Haydn.
 Maybe this key signature was thought to be just too perky for the emotional journey of the symphony?
 You can hear the transformative and bubbly nature of the key at :55 of Mendelssohn’s Violin Concerto, when it modulates to E major from E minor.